The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: Final remarks

 \section{Final remarks}

+Let us summarize the results that we obtained in this paper in the next table, which outlines the influence of the viscous dissipation in the nonlinear Cattaneo-type model \eqref{Eq-Cattaneo-Fractional}.

-\begin{remark} In the diffusion wave case when $\alpha\in(1/2,1]$, comparing with the regularities of the solution \eqref{D2} for the linearized problem \eqref{Eq-Linear-Cattaneo-Fractional}, and those of the solution \eqref{D1} for the nonlinear problem \eqref{Eq-Cattaneo-Fractional}, we observe some losses of spatial regularities for $\psi_t$ and $\psi_{tt}$.
-This phenomenon is caused by overcoming regularities difficulties from the nonlinear terms $\nabla\psi\cdot\nabla\psi_t$ as well as $\psi_t\psi_{tt}$ in the Cattaneo model \eqref{Eq-Cattaneo-Fractional}.
-As we shown in Subsection \ref{Sub-GESES-DIFFUSION-WAVE}, by using the representations \eqref{Rep-non} and \eqref{Cn}, we need $\partial_t^{j+1}$-derivatives of the kernel to control $\partial_t^j$-derivatives of the nonlinear part.
-According to sharp pointwise estimates of the solutions to the linearized problem \eqref{Eq-Linear-Cattaneo-Fractional}, to achieve the aim \eqref{Crucial-01}, we pay some losses of regularities such that the difference of regularities between $\psi$ and $\psi_t$ is $1$; between $\psi_t$ and $\psi_{tt}$ is $2\alpha$.
-Thus, it seems interesting to study whether regularities of the global (in time) solutions to the nonlinear problem \eqref{Eq-Cattaneo-Fractional} can be improved to the one of \eqref{D2} when $\alpha\in(1/2,1]$. \end{remark}
+\begin{remark} In the diffusion wave case when $\alpha\in(1/2,1]$, comparing with the regularities of the solution \eqref{D2} for the linearized problem \eqref{Eq-Linear-Cattaneo-Fractional}, and those of the solution \eqref{D1} for the nonlinear problem \eqref{Eq-Cattaneo-Fractional}, we observe a loss of spatial regularity for $\psi_t$ and $\psi_{tt}$.
+This phenomenon is induced by some problem with the regularity of the nonlinear terms $\nabla\psi\cdot\nabla\psi_t$ in the Cattaneo-type model \eqref{Eq-Cattaneo-Fractional}.
+As we shown in Section \ref{Sub-GESES-DIFFUSION-WAVE}, by using the representations \eqref{Rep-non} and \eqref{Cn}, we need $\partial_t^{j+1}$-derivatives of the kernel to control $\partial_t^j$-derivatives of the nonlinear part.
+Thus, it seems interesting to study whether the regularity of the global (in time) solutions to the nonlinear viscous problem \eqref{Eq-Cattaneo-Fractional} can be improved to the one of \eqref{D2} when $\alpha\in(1/2,1]$. \end{remark}